dpb587/ssoca/docs/reference/service/openvpn/external-configuration.md

 To retain the default renegotiation behavior of OpenVPN (recommended), you can increase the lifetime that certificates are signed for.
 For example, setting `validity` to `24h` would allow renegotiations for a day before the connection would fail.

+{{< note type="info" >}}
-**Note**: this goes against a core principal of `ssoca` which heavily promotes short-lived tokens - a certificate signed at 09:00 could still be used to connect at 21:00.
-However, the risk of these extended certificates can be reduced by configuring the OpenVPN server with additional verification checks.
+  This goes against a core principal of `ssoca` which heavily promotes short-lived tokens.
+A `24h` certificate signed at 09:00 could still be used to connect at 21:00.
+However, the risk of these extended certificates can be reduced by configuring the OpenVPN server with additional verification checks (mentioned below).
+{{< /note >}}

 #### Extended Certificate Verification